No-oil Marinara and an Incredible Sicilian Spaghetti sauce

 two large onions, chopped

 An entire head of garlic, or more, minced(you can never have enough garlic:))

 3 Tbsp of basil

 1/2 tsp salt(or leave out if tomatoes are salted)

 1/2 cup nutritional yeast

 Saute the onions and mushrooms first in a big pan because we are going to put all the ingredients into this sauce pan, and saute until the there is no water in the pan(when you cook the onions and mushrooms and garlic without oil or veggie broth and just use the heat of the pan to cook them, in the beginning you will see a ton of water that bleeds from the onions and mushrooms-cook them until there is no water left then add the minced garlic until it becomes fragrant).
 A good half hour I cook mine on low heat. (start the pan out hot then turn the pan to medium low or really low to cook them).

-Once the mushrooms/onion/garlic mixture is done, add the 3 cans of tomatoes(use whole or diced but not all crushed(I used all crushed and 4 cans of tomato paste and my sauce was cloying and thick like paste-I have made this sauce hundreds of times and that had never happened-I must not have ever used all crushed tomatoes), the tomato paste, the cans of water, the bay leaves, the basil, oregano and parsley, the pepper and salt if you need it(I used salted tomatoes so I didn't need to add more salt).
+Once the mushrooms/onion/garlic mixture is done, add the 3 cans of tomatoes(use whole or diced but not all crushed(I used all crushed and 4 cans of tomato paste and my sauce was cloying and thick like paste-I have made this sauce hundreds of times and that had never happened-I must not have ever used all crushed tomatoes), the tomato paste, the water, the basil and oregano , the pepper and salt if you need it(I used salted tomatoes so I didn't need to add more salt).
 Stir the mixture well to incorporate all spices Get the mixture hot, and then turn down to simmer and allow all the seasonings to meld with the tomatoes.
 After the sauce has cooked down some, add the nutritional yeast and stir it into the sauce well until well incorporated.
 Cook for another hour and allow the sauce to continue to cook down and thicken.
 When the sauce is as thick as you like, taste and season accordingly.